Click this link to register with Northwest Home Educators

 Monthly

-Print NWHE’s bank statements and put them in treasurer’s binder in statements tab
+Print NWHE’s bank statements and put them in treasurer’s binder in statements tab.
+Or save electronically to Treasurer's Google drive.

 Biweekly

-Update general spreadsheet with income as well as expenditures, put receipts in envelopes for the month
+Update general spreadsheet with income as well as expenditures, put receipts in envelopes for the month.
+Or photograph receipts and upload them to relevant folder in Treasurer’s Google drive.

 As needed